Geology, “the study of the Earth” benefits all that make Earth their home.

 Urban growth and its environmental impacts such as urban heat island impact (UHI) and the effects on the quality and quantity of the water resources (surface and ground water).

-Energy resource challenges including the identification and extraction of coal, oil, natural gas.
+Energy resource challenges and the Energy Transition include the identification and extraction of coal, oil, and natural gas.
 Environmental impacts of these and renewable energy sites such as solar and wind farms are better understood from a geological perspective when evaluating environmental impacts.
+Carbon storage solutions are also critical for the future of long-term habitability of the planet.

-We offer four degree options in Geology.
+We offer a minor degree and a B.S. in geology with six concentrations.
 Click on the buttons below to explore the details of these programs and to view our current course offerings.